Common Business Problems

 • Seeing the issue from their perspective.

-• Communicating as they communicate (be sure to err on the side of respect).
+• Communicate as you would with others (err on the side of respect).

 • Learning what motivates them.

-If you understand where they are coming from and show a modicum of empathy, I am sure you will learn a little about yourself.
+If you understand where they are coming from and show a modicum of empathy, I am sure you will gain a little insight into yourself.
 So often, when someone is rude or disrespectful, it has nothing to do with you—it’s their lack of boundaries or ability to manage their emotion under challenging situations.

 Although they may be unaware of their irritating actions, this is an opportunity to grow into the leader you wish you had.
 As you develop your leadership skills, you’ll also learn how to deal with a difficult boss and difficult peers for years to come.

-Note as you learn how to deal with a difficult boss, you may have to have uncomfortable conversations.
-As they arise, it is essential to bring up any tricky topics so all parties know where each other stands.
+Note that as you learn how to deal with a difficult boss, you may have to have uncomfortable conversations.
+As they arise, it is essential to address any challenging topics so that all parties are clear about where each other stands.
 You cannot expect them to understand your feelings if you do not share your feedback with your boss.

 How to Survive a Bad Boss